Cubs vs. Rockies Player Props Betting Odds

 Bellinger Stats

-- Bellinger has hit safely in two games in a row.
-In his last five games he is hitting .300 with a double, two home runs and five RBI.
+- Bellinger hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .250 with a double, a home run and three RBI.

 Bellinger Recent Games